from mcedit to vim

 Given the proliferation of encoding one’s text editor should better

 support all these encodings.
 Alas, I picked one that does not.
-I sticked
+I stuck

 Midnight Commander

 There I felt at home.
-Most of the key bindings were the same, functional keys are nicely documented right on the screen.
-And built in editor had a bit of syntax highlighting!
+Most of the key bindings were still the same, functional keys were nicely documented right on the screen.
+And built-in editor had a bit of syntax highlighting!
 What else do you need?!

 any troubles with text files in English.
 Some functional keys on the

-did not support file encoding different from LC_CTYPE
+mcedit did not support file encoding different from LC_CTYPE at the

 time.
 In rare moments of dire need I used things like